swiftlang/swift-evolution/proposals/0306-actors.md

 }
 ```

-Actors are similar to classes in all respects independent of isolation: actor types can have `static` and `class` methods, properties, and subscripts.
-All of the attributes that apply to classes apply to actors in much the same way, except where those semantics conflict with actor isolation.

 ### Actor isolation checking

 Any given declaration in a program is either actor-isolated or is non-isolated.
 A function (including accessors) is actor-isolated if it is defined on an actor type (including protocols where `Self` conforms to `Actor`, and extensions thereof).
 A mutable instance property or instance subscript is actor-isolated if it is defined on an actor type.
 Declarations that are not actor-isolated are called non-isolated.

 The actor isolation rules are checked in a number of places, where two different declarations need to be compared to determine if their usage together maintains actor isolation.
 There are several such places:
 * When the definition of one declaration (e.g., the body of a function) references another declaration, e.g., calling a function, accessing a property, or evaluating a subscript.
-* When one declaration overrides another.
 * When one declaration satisfies a protocol requirement.

 We'll describe each scenario in detail.